ajksharma/dda-serverspec-crate/README.md

                        :password "secure1234"}} ; password can be empty, if a ssh key is authorized
   ```

-4. (optional) If you want to ensure, that certain test tools (like netcat or netstat) are present on the target system, you should execute a one-time install (using the ```--install-dependencies``` option):
+4. (optional) If you want to ensure, that certain test tools (like netcat or netstat) are present on the target system, you can once use the ```--install-dependencies``` option:

   ```bash
   java -jar dda-serverspec-crate-standalone.jar --install-dependencies --targets targets.edn test.edn